soupwork/Cisco7to8converter/README.md

 ===============================================================================
 The first row of the csv file is assumed to be headers.
 The second row is assumed to be the test router to create and test the Secret8/SHA256.
-The 12 column headers should be :
+The 12 headers should be :
 'HOSTNAME','IPADDRESS','LOG','VERBOSE','ORIGUSERNAME','TESTUSERNAME',
 'PASSWORD7','PLAINTEXT','SECRET8','CHANGE','VERIFIED','NOTES-AND-ERRORS'